romvits/rm-log/README.md

-first experiances with github and nmp
+first experiences with github and npm

-very small module for logging nodejs servers
+very small module for logging node js servers